 By this point, the clothes were fully sorted, and so Prosper instructed in Ewe for the boys to form a straight line along the front of the classroom.

-“Hooray!” the grins of the students sang as they danced out of their seats and into the most respectful and orderly line I have ever seen five year olds create (pictured to the upper left).
+“Hooray!” the grins of the students sang as they danced out of their seats and into the most respectful and orderly line I have ever seen five year olds create (pictured).